pandaymx/blog/src/update.md

 9. Navigation bar is transparent in specific pages when located at the top of the page
 10. Website adds snow effect
 11. Project homepage features add flashing effect
+12. Blogger avatar is cropped into a circle

 ## 2024-08-04